As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 YouTube Thumbnail

-In both the first and second year that the subscription has been available, subscribers who sign up for a full year early enough received a $12 / £10 Games Workshop gift voucher.
+In both the first and second years that the subscription has been available, subscribers who signed up for a full year early enough received a $12 / £10 Games Workshop gift voucher as a bonus.

 Warhammer+ miniatures